 Strings: Since no logging or asserts are enabled for the TI-RTOS examples, the strings associated with those facilities can be omitted.
 However, removing the strings for logging and asserts also removes additional strings.
-See the XDCtools API reference online help (CDOC) for more about the xdc.runtime.Text module's isLoaded property.
+See the Kernel Runtime APIs and Configuration (cdoc) online help for more about the xdc.runtime.Text module's isLoaded property.